chris-box/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 ### Mitigation: NXDOMAIN Fallback

 In "NXDOMAIN Fallback", the client repeats a query to the unencrypted resolver if the encrypted resolver returns NXDOMAIN.
-This allows the resolution of local names, provided they do not collide with globally resolvable names.
+This allows the resolution of local names, provided they do not collide with globally resolvable names (as required by {{?RFC2826}}).

 This is similar to the fallback behavior currently deployed in Mozilla Firefox {{FIREFOX-FALLBACK}}.